mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 - Added 2 examples to the setup dialog
 - AstronautGame - enhanced version of the Location Based game with custom styling and Astronaut asset
 - TrafficAndDirections - example built around using Mapbox's traffic data layer and directions API
+- Fix an issue with factories where a racing condition causing tiles without imagery
 - Fixes the issue with Replacement Modifier to prevent duplicate prefab spawning and blocking wrong features.
-- Fix an issue with factories where a racing condition causing tiles without imagery
+- Fixes the issue with custom styles that go missing after building to a device.

 ### v.1.4.3